thenikso/bootes/README.md

 # Bootes
-Bootes is a **16 bit operating system** that was intended to become a scriptable boot loader similar to (GRUB)[http://www.gnu.org/software/grub/].
+Bootes is a **16 bit operating system** that was intended to become a scriptable boot loader similar to [GRUB](http://www.gnu.org/software/grub/).

 ## History
 The project started out of curiosity and ended up becoming a bachelor degree thesys.

-To be presented for the thesys, it gained the more aggressive name "iOS" before (some one else)[http://www.apple.com/ios/] used it!
+To be presented for the thesys, it gained the more aggressive name "iOS" before [some one else](http://www.apple.com/ios/) used it!
 Bootes proved to be a successful project for its new purpose of gaining University points.

 It has been discontinued since then (2003) and is now open for learning purposes.